Wolfy76700/Wolfy76700.github.io/rules_den.md

 - *(Fightcade)* Please do not spectate the stream matches directly on Fightcade as this may cause techinical issues
 - WolfTV and the Battle for the Den series are not affiliated with or sponsored by Capcom

+### Street Fighter The Movie

+- The tournament is played in a **First to 2** format
+- **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a **First to 3** format
+- All characters are allowed
+- You can switch characters if you lost the previous game, however the winner cannot switch characters
+- The Super Armor glitch is banned (Affected characters: Guile, Ken, Zangief)
+- *(Fightcade)* Please do not spectate the stream matches directly on Fightcade as this may cause techinical issues
+- WolfTV and the Battle for the Den series are not affiliated with or sponsored by Capcom

 ### Them's Fightin' Herds

 - The tournament is played in a **First to 2** format